 Lifestyle Non-Negotiables In Your ‘Perfect Week’

 Now that he’s a couple of months after being at his most shredded, he’s still only a few pounds up.
-To maintain such level of condition doesn’t happen by accident.
-It comes through the the stacking of habits, routines and creating non-negotiables into your ‘perfect week’.
+To maintain such a high level doesn’t happen by accident.
+It comes through the stacking of habits, routines and creating non-negotiables into your ‘perfect week’.

 A big reason for Ivan opting to take the activity route is his love for food.
 Through creating such a large void in calories in his day, Ivan’s built back up to maintenance with a clear increase in energy (now up to over 4000 calories and at least 500g carbs a day), and a subsequent improvement in training performance, sleep and mood.

 He also arguably looks even better now!

 The middle picture is at the 12 week mark after his dieting phase.
 The latter is the most recent 6 weeks after with 4000 calories a day.